Refresh with Forest Bathing

 Wellness Pillars: Physical, Emotional and Social Well-Being

 Forest bathing (shinrin-yoku) was created in Japan in the 1980’s to promote health and reduce stress.
 The main focus is to spend time in nature.
 We will “bathe” or surround ourselves with the sights, sounds, smells, and sensation in the forest.
 We’ll learn a new way to be present in the moment and how this can be applied in even the smallest patch of “forest” here in our urban environment.
-Walk the woods in Eagle Lake Park and forest bathe your stress away.
+Walk in the woods and forest bathe your stress away.

-*No bathing suit required but do wear comfortable, close-toed shoes.
-Be prepared to walk or stand on a flat, paved trail for at least 30 minutes.
+*No bathing suit required, but do wear comfortable, close-toed shoes.
+Be prepared to walk or stand on a flat, paved trail.